GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/chips/index.md

 updated: 2023-08-04
 authors:
   - mihajlija
+  - albertomedina
 ---

-[Cookies Having Independent Partitioned State (CHIPS)](/docs/privacy-sandbox/chips/) is a web platform mechanism that enables opting-in to having third-party cookies partitioned by top-level site using a new cookie attribute `Partitioned`.
+[Cookies Having Independent Partitioned State (CHIPS)](/docs/privacy-sandbox/chips/) is a new mechanism to enable third-party developers to access cookies on sites where their services are embedded on a per-site basis (meaning a different cookie on each site), restricting the ability to track users across sites.
+This is achieved via the use of a new cookie attribute: `Partitioned`.

 If you have a service that is used as a component on another site, any cookies it sets are in a cross-site context.
 The way cookies currently work, the same cookie that service C sets on site A, can be read when service C is embedded on site B.